MegaBitmap/NPSL/README.md

 4. Power Off and unplug the flash drive.

 5. If using FMCB open the configurator and in E1 launch keys change Auto to the `PS2LINK.ELF` file.
-- If using PS2BBL use the launchELF text editor to open `mc0:/PS2BBL/CONFIG.INI`.
+- If using PS2BBL use the launchELF text editor to open `mc0:/PS2BBL/CONFIG.INI` or `mc0:/SYS-CONF/PS2BBL.INI`.
 In the line with `LK_AUTO_E1 = mass:/APPS/OPNPS2LD.ELF`,
 change it to `LK_AUTO_E1 = mc?:/APPS/PS2LINK.ELF`
 Make sure to save before exiting.